 Z-score calculator and six sigma methodology

-99.7% of observation of a process that follows the normal distribution can be found either to the right or to the left from the distribution mean.
+99.7% of observations of a process that follows the normal distribution can be found either to the right or to the left from the distribution mean.
 Hence, only 0.03% of this process's possible realizations will lay outside of the three sigma interval.

-If you try to expand this interval and go six sigmas to left and right, you will find out that 99.9999998027% of your data points fall into this principles.
+If you try to expand this interval and go six sigmas to the left and right, you will find out that 99.9999998027% of your data points fall into this principle.
 If this principle is successfully applied, you can expect to have 3.4 defects for every one million realizations of a process.

 Such events may be considered as very unlikely: accidents and mishaps, on the one hand, and streaks of luck, on the other.
-If you perform a repetitive task that can be described by the normal distribution (such as a production of a standardized good), in the long run you may expect serious errors to happen so rarely that they become negligible.
+Suppose you perform a repetitive task that can be described by the normal distribution (such as a production of a standardized good) in the long run.
+In that case, you may expect serious errors to happen so rarely that they become negligible.

 This is the reason behind the quality control system based on the standard normal distribution, called the six sigma.
 Engineered at Motorola in the 1980s, the system uses statistical analysis to measure end eliminate errors.